GideonLeGrange/panstamp-java/README.md

 # Licence

 This library is released under the Apache 2.0 licence.
-See the [LICENSE](LICENSE) file
+See the [licence file](LICENSE).